michel-kraemer/adventofcode-rust/README.md

 ## Goals

-🦀 Implement everything in Rust
+🦀 *Implement everything in Rust*

-👍 Find generalized solutions that work with every input
+👍 *Find generalized solutions that work with every input*

-⛓️‍💥 Avoid 3rd party dependencies (if possible and reasonable)
+⛓️‍💥 *Avoid 3rd party dependencies* (if possible and reasonable).
+Exceptions are [rustc-hash](https://github.com/rust-lang/rustc-hash) (because it's just too fast), [rayon](https://github.com/rayon-rs/rayon) for parallelization (only in rare cases!), and any crate necessary to do occasional [terminal visualizations](#terminal-visualizations).

-🏃‍♂️‍➡️ Try to optimize performance (to the best of my knowledge and if it doesn't conflict with the other goals).
+🏃‍♂️‍➡️ *Try to optimize performance* (to the best of my knowledge and if it doesn't conflict with the other goals).
 See [benchmarks](#benchmarks) below.

-🤓 Find clever solutions to complex problems that others might not have found.
+🤓 *Find clever solutions to complex problems that others might not have found.*
   Some highlights I'm particularly proud of:
 * [Day 25 of 2018](2018/day25/src/main.rs): Combining DBSCAN with a spatial index based on Morton indices.
 Very fast!